-A continuation from AW18/19, this style of snake print has been reimagined by designers such as Gucci into statement pieces that captivate and dominate.
+Summer prints 101: all hail the sassy serpent.
+This summery style of snake print has recently been reimagined by top designers, such as Gucci, into statement pieces that captivate and dominate.

 Feeling brave?
-Try a neon strappy serpent-style dress with barely-there heels, a metallic clutch and layered jewellery for a night out OUT with the girls.
+Try a strappy serpent-style dress with barely-there heels, a metallic clutch and layered jewellery for a night out OUT with the girls.

-Either way, you’re sure to sizzle.
+Either way, you’re sure to sizzle!
 Sss.

 Planning a date night or meal out with the family?
 Pick a hero leopard print piece, like an orangey-red satin midi skirt.
 Then allow it to take centre stage by dressing down the rest of your outfit with a black long-sleeved top, heeled ankle boots and a crossbody bag.

-On the other hand, if you’re simply running some errands, swap the black top for a plain white tee and sandals.
-Afterwards, add a grab-and-go bag for a cute, casual aesthetic.
+On the other hand, if you’re simply running some errands, swap the black top for a plain white tee and add sandals and a grab-and-go bag.
+Did somebody say tres chic?

 For instance, black and white graphic prints reigned supreme on catwalks such as Caroline Herrera.
 Whereas, designers such as Jacquemus favoured subdued neutral options.